'Strong' start to kids vaccine campaign, but challenges loom

 “It’s really important to make sure the vaccine is easily accessible in a wide variety of places,’’ Beers said.

 Stobbe reported from New York.
-Anthony Izaguirre in Tallahassee, Fla., and Lindsey Tanner in Three Oaks, Mich., contributed to this report.
+Anthony Izaguirre in Tallahassee, Fla., Becky Boone in Boise, Idaho, Don Thompson in Sacramento and Lindsey Tanner in Three Oaks, Mich., contributed to this report.

 The Associated Press Health & Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.